AAM Minute: Topic at Hand

 - Platforms and tools: SharpSpring, Mailchimp, Infusionsoft, Marketo, HubSpot, ActiveCampaign, GetResponse, Act-On, Pardot, Hootsuite, SproutSocial, Buffer

 - As the consumption trends move away from reading and towards listening and viewing, podcasts are a fantastic way to create content easily, while at the same time highlighting your firm’s expertise and personality.
 They are easy to enjoy on the go, or while multi-tasking, increasing the chances that clients and potential clients will hear your message.
-Another added perk is that while it can be intimidating at first, most people are more comfortable on audio than video, and they are fairly inexpensive and easy to create.
+Another added perk is that while it can be intimidating at first, most people are more comfortable with audio than video, and they are fairly inexpensive and easy to create.

 Trends Losing Steam